zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

      - Why does SwiftUI use structs for views?
      - What is behind the main SwiftUI view?
      - Why modifier order matters
+     - Why does SwiftUI use “some View” for its view type?